-An arteriovenous (AV) fistula is an abnormal connection between an artery and a vein.
-Normally, blood flows from your arteries to your capillaries to your veins.
-Nutrients and oxygen in your blood travel from your capillaries to tissues in your body.
+An arteriovenous (AV) fistula is an irregular connection between an artery and a vein.
+Usually, blood flows from the arteries to tiny blood vessels (capillaries), and then on to the veins.
+Nutrients and oxygen in the blood travel from the capillaries to tissues in the body.

-With an arteriovenous fistula, blood flows directly from an artery into a vein, bypassing some capillaries.
-When this happens, tissues below the bypassed capillaries receive a diminished blood supply.
+With an arteriovenous fistula, blood flows directly from an artery into a vein, avoiding some capillaries.
+When this happens, tissues below the avoided capillaries receive less blood.

-Arteriovenous fistulas usually occur in the legs, but can develop anywhere in the body.
-Arteriovenous fistulas are often surgically created for use in dialysis in people with severe kidney disease.
+Arteriovenous fistulas usually occur in the legs but can develop anywhere in the body.
+An arteriovenous fistula may be surgically created for use in dialysis in people with severe kidney disease.

-Small arteriovenous fistulas in your legs, arms, lungs, kidneys or brain often won't have any signs or symptoms and usually don't need treatment other than monitoring by your doctor.
-Larger arteriovenous fistulas may cause signs and symptoms.
+Small arteriovenous fistulas in the legs, arms, lungs, kidneys or brain often won't have any signs or symptoms.
+Small arteriovenous fistulas usually don't need treatment other than monitoring by a health care provider.
+Large arteriovenous fistulas may cause signs and symptoms.

 Arteriovenous fistula signs and symptoms may include:

-- Purplish, bulging veins that you can see through your skin, similar to varicose veins
+- Purplish, bulging veins seen through the skin, similar to varicose veins

 - Swelling in the arms or legs